-We understand missional as living and listening deep into Spirit and wide into my world.
+- We understand missional as living and listening deep into Spirit and wide into our world.

-Our focus on missional spiritual direction equips people to listen deeply for the movement of God in their context so to make a difference in the world whether one-on-one or in groups.
+Our focus on missional spiritual direction (whether one-on-one or in groups) equips people to listen deeply for the movement of God in their context and so to make a difference in this world.

 What to Expect:

 - Taking time for personal reflection, solitude and the experience of Christian spiritual practices

 - Connecting in a learning community of peers, lay and clergy

 - Receiving spiritual direction for yourself throughout the entire course.

 - Participating in group instruction and small group practice and reflection

 - Engaging in reading and home-based experiential learning in preparation for each retreat